fpereiro/gotoB/readme.md

 ### Reactive views: `B.view`

 An essential part of gotoв (or of any frontend framework, really) is the ability to write *reactive* views.
 What does *reactive* mean?
-It means that it automatically updates itself when the information on which it depends has changed - in other words, it *reacts* to relevant changes on the store.
+It means that the view is automatically updated when the information on which it depends has changed - in other words, it *reacts* to relevant changes on the store.

 Let's go back to the `counter` example we saw earlier: